camp9ucsb/conference/local.md

 We'll do our best to offer couch surfing spots.
 More info to come.

 Hotels:
-The Club at UCSB
+The Club at UCSB,
-Hilton Garden Inn Goleta
+Hilton Garden Inn Goleta,
-Courtyard by Marriot Goleta
+Courtyard by Marriot Goleta,
 Best Western South Coast Inn

 ## 🌯 ☕ Food and Drink